wwcao/group8/README.md

 4. Setup codecept for test (Instruction in basic/tests) OPTIONAL!

 ### Setup Database:
+1. go to /LoginDB
-1. create databae userDB
+2. create databae userDB
-2. create tables users, profiles, groups, groupmembers, *interest* with queries @ LoginDB/userDB.sql
+3. create tables users, profiles, groups, groupmembers, *interest* with queries @ LoginDB/userDB.sql;
+   1. If command in step 3 doesnt work, can also do: source userDB.sql;
-3. GRANT ALL PRIVILEGES ON userDB. * TO 'csci_proj'@'localhost' identified by 'csci_proj';
+4. GRANT ALL PRIVILEGES ON userDB. * TO 'csci_proj'@'localhost' identified by 'csci_proj';

 table interest is optional